dominikkrisnah/Earth-Science_Project/README.md

 # Earth-Science-Project
-This is my Earth Science Project
+This is my earth science Project.